maxboeck/mxb/src/posts/static-indieweb-webmentions/2019-01-10-static-indieweb-webmentions.md

 <p class="lead">In last week's post, I talked about syndicating content from a static site to Twitter.
 But getting content out is only half the challenge.</p>

-The real value of social media (apart from the massive ad revenue and data mining) is in the reactions we get from other people.
+The real value of social media (apart from the massive ad revenue and dystopian data mining) is in the reactions we get from other people.
 The likes, reposts and replies - they're what makes it "social".
 To gain control over our own content, we need to capture these interactions as well and pull them back to our sites.
 In indieweb terms, that's known as ["backfeed"](https://indieweb.org/backfeed).

 ## Hello Webmentions